Ayush-projects/Panchayat/README.md

 # Panchayat

-Panchayat is a realtime chatting web application working on the web-socket protocol and multiple people can simultaneously intereact and chat with each other.
+Panchayat is a realtime chatting web application working on the web-socket protocol and multiple people can simultaneously interact and chat with each other.

 Steps to Run -